Patterns in Shi tableaux and Dyck paths: Cover relations

-An {\em irreducible decomposition} $\pa=\pa_1\oplus\pa_2\oplus\cdots\oplus\pa_k$ of a Dyck path $\pi$ is the way to write $\pa$ as a concatenation of Dyck paths $\pa_i$, where each $\pa_i$ is either an irreducible Dyck path or a, possibly empty, sequence of peaks at height $1$\footnote{ i.e., we count the common endpoint between two consecutive irreducible components as a component itself.
-We refer to it as an {\em empty } component.}.
-In the first case we say that $\pi_i$ is an {\em irreducible component} and in the latter a {\em connecting component} of $\pa$.
-If $\pa_1,\pa_3$ are irreducible Dyck paths and $\pa_2$ is a sequence of $k$ peaks at height 1, we abbreviate $\pa_1\oplus\pa_2\oplus\pa_3$ as $\pa_1\oplus_{k}\pa_3$ (see Figure \ref{fig:decomp}).
-Next, we introduce the symbol $\oplus'$ to denote concatenation of paths whose unique common point lies on $y=x+1$.
-More precisely, a {\em strongly irreducible decomposition} of an {\em irreducible} Dyck path $\pi$ is a way to write $\pi=\U\pa_1\oplus'\pa_2\oplus'\cdots\oplus'\pa_k\D$ as a concatenation of paths $\pa_i$, where each $\U\pa_i\D$ is either a strongly irreducible Dyck path or a non empty sequence of peaks at height $2$ (see Figure \ref{fig:decomp2}).
-We separate the components of a strongly irreducible decomposition to {\em strongly irreducible} and {\em connecting} ones.
-We also abbreviate $\U\pa_1\oplus'\pa_2\oplus'\pa_3\D$\; to\; $\U\pa_1\oplus_{k}'\pa_3\D$ in the case where $\U\pa_2\D$ is a sequence of $k$ peaks at height 2.
+An {\em irreducible decomposition} of a Dyck path $\pi$ is the unique way to write $\pa$ as a concatenation of Dyck paths $\pa_i$, where each $\pa_i$ is either an irreducible Dyck path or a, possibly empty\footnote{ i.e., we count the common endpoint between two consecutive irreducible components as a component itself.
+We refer to it as an {\em trivial } component.}, maximal length sequence of peaks at height $1$.
+In the first case we say that $\pi_i$ is an {\em irreducible component} and in the latter, a {\em connecting component} of $\pa$.
+Adopting the symbol $\oplus$ for concatenation of paths, we write